f9david/odin-recipes/README.md

 # odin-recipes

 This is my first project in the the odin project foundations.
+Let's see how this goes